 There are a few things to know when traveling to Korea.
 Regarding recycling in Korea, there are a lot of strict regulations and policies compared to other countries.
 In Korea, garbage is separated into common garbage (일반쓰레기), food waste (음식물쓰레기), recyclables (재활용품), and large waste objects (대형페기물).
-However, each garbage category has its own separate regulation, which causes a lot of confusion to foreigners who come from countries where recycling is not mandatory.
+However, each garbage category has its separate regulation, which causes a lot of confusion to foreigners who come from countries where recycling is not mandatory.
 It is important to adjust and follow Korean regulations since improper disposal can lead to warnings or (at worst) fines.

-To avoid angry garbage men, Seoul Space has prepared a quick overview for you on how to sort your trash the Korean way.
+To avoid angry garbage men, Seoul Space has prepared a quick overview of how to sort your trash the Korean way.
 For a more detailed article, check out our feature on tips for traveling to Seoul.

 Recycling in Korea

 Food Waste in Korea

 Food waste needs to be separated from general waste.
 Therefore it is placed in a special disposal bag that comes in 3 sizes (3, 5, and 10-liter bags).
 How do you know which kind of food waste to put in these bags?
 Koreans believe that if an animal (pig) can eat it, it can go in the bag.
 Therefore anything edible can go in the Food Waste bags.
 This includes fruit/vegetable skins, uncooked or raw meat, and even raw eggs.
 However, eggshells, crab/shrimp/clamshells, bones, and unedible fruit/vegetable skins must go in the general waste bag.

 General Waste in Korea

-General waste is considered anything that can’t be recycled or put in the food waste bag.
+General waste is considered anything that can’t be recycled or put in a food waste bag.
 This includes issues, sanitary materials, pillows, old shoes, pillows, blankets, clothes, and common small objects.
 General waste bags can be found in your local convenient store or market.
 We recommend getting the 20L bag as it will fit most trash bins.

 Recycling in Korea